WANdisco/fusion-docker-compose/README.md

 # WANdisco Fusion

 ## Overview
-This repository contains a tool to build a docker-compose config which deploys the WANdisco Fusion platform and provides a fully functional version with trial license to support WANdisco live migration between date stored in any of the following:
+This repository contains a tool to build a docker-compose config which deploys the WANdisco Fusion platform and provides a fully functional version with trial license to support WANdisco Live Migration between date stored in any of the following:

-Azure - ADLS Gen 1, ADLS Gen 2, WASB, HDInsights
+- Azure - ADLS Gen 1, ADLS Gen 2, WASB, HDInsights
-AWS S3/EMRFS
+- AWS S3/EMRFS
-Google Cloud*
+- Google Cloud*
-Hadoop - CDH
+- Hadoop - CDH
-Hadoop - HDP
+- Hadoop - HDP
-Hadoop - Apache (Unmanaged)
+- Hadoop - Apache (Unmanaged)
-Alibaba OSS / EMR
+- Alibaba OSS / EMR
-MAPR*
+- MAPR*
-Local File System*
+- Local File System*
 *Available in container images but may not yet be selectable in setup script.

 The stack can be used for standalone operation a across two storage zones or as a single zone to connect with a remote deployment.

 The ./setup-env.sh script lets you select the desired platform and configure storage credentials before running docker-compose up -d.